codingrehab/podcasts/posts/2017-07-31-replacing-loops.md

 Luckily for us (being a dynamic language) in `Clojure` to implement the same functionality we use the same `map` function that we saw in the first example.

-The `map` function expects a function that the arity matches the collections passed as parameter.
-For two collections it should be a function that receives two parameters, for three collections a function that receives three parameters and son on.
+The `map` function expects another function whose arity matches the collections passed as parameter.
+For two collections it should be a function that receives two parameters; Three collections a function that receives three parameters, and so on.

 <pre class="klipse"><code class="eval-clojure"  data-loop-msec="2000">
 (map vector [1 2 3] [4 5 6] [7 8 9])